Newly Proposed NASBLA Course Approval Policies & Procedures

 Virginia Department of Wildlife Resources

-Stacey Brown has worked for the Virginia Department of Wildlife Resources as the Boating Safety Manager for 14 years and was recently promoted to the position of Boating Division Deputy Director.
-Her primary functions are to manage the implementation of the mandatory boating education requirement, compile boat incident reports, and serve the primary cheerleader for boating safety and boating programs throughout the Commonwealth.
+Stacey Brown has worked for the Virginia Department of Wildlife Resources as the Boating Safety Manager for fourteen years and was recently promoted to the position of Boating Division Director in 2023.
+Her primary functions are to assist in the administration of the all the agency’s boating functions including boating outreach and education, waterways management, and boat titling and registration.
+She is one of the agency’s cheerleaders for boating safety and boating programs throughout the Commonwealth.

-She was born and raised in Virginia and currently lives in Hanover, Virginia with her husband and two young men.
+She was born and raised in Virginia and currently lives in Hanover, Virginia with her husband and has two adult children.
 She holds a Bachelor’s degree in Environmental Science from the University of Virginia and a Master’s Degree in Urban and Regional Planning from Virginia Commonwealth University.
 She enjoys gardening (planning and planting, not weeding), biking, reading mysteries and thrillers, and spending time on the water and in the water at Smith Mountain Lake.